One reason for Seahawks’ road success? Everybody getting on the same bus to games

 Safety Bradley McDougald said the team likes it enough that they are also attempting to get everybody together before home games, for which they are responsible for getting to on their own, though they stay in a hotel the night before, “just so we can feel the unity right before everybody goes into their zone and gets ready for the game.’’

 Where the Seahawks have particularly improved over the last few years is in playing games that start at 10 a.m.
-PT, as does this week’s game against the Browns.
+PT, like this week’s game against the Browns.

 The Seahawks are 12-6 in their last 18 games that kicked off at 10 a.m.
 Seattle time, including the win at Pittsburgh earlier this season.
 Seattle is 4-0 in such starts dating to the middle of the 2016 season, including wins last year at Carolina and Detroit.